 profileId is provided, the API client creates a profile with POST /profiles.profileId is provided, the API client updates that profile with POST /profiles/:id.OptimizationData with profile, selectedOptimizations, and

-changes.The Experience API client also exposes getProfile(id) for reading the current evaluated profile
+changes, then surfaced as event result data.The Experience API client also exposes getProfile(id) for reading the current evaluated profile

 data without sending an event.
 That read path can refresh application state, but it does not replace